Taipo/pareto_security/README.md

 Any remaining user inputs/requests are most likely attempts to break rules and are tested against a list of rules, bad requests are prevented from completing their action.

-This acts as a temporary shield during that period of time between when a vulnerability is discovered in Wordpress or 3rd party plugins, and when they are patched, and, when you update your Wordpress website.
+This acts as a "temporary" shield during that period of time between when a vulnerability is discovered in Wordpress or 3rd party plugins, and when they are patched, and, when you update your Wordpress website.

 Features: